bright/bright.github.io/_posts/2015-03-17-setup-appcode-to-work-with-rtl-languages.md

 author: mateuszklimek
 ---
 # Question
-How make iOS Simulator get to work with Right-To-Left languages when it's stared from AppCode?
+How to make iOS Simulator work with Right-To-Left languages when it's started from AppCode?
 # Answer
 Paste these two parameters:
 {% highlight xml %}